RafaelD0linski/Plano-de-interven-o/README.md

 Este é um projeto web informativo sobre Infecções Sexualmente Transmissíveis (ISTs), desenvolvido para fornecer informações confiáveis e atualizadas sobre prevenção, diagnóstico e tratamento.

-## Licença
+## 📝 Licença

-Este projeto está sob a licença MIT.
-Veja o arquivo LICENSE para mais detalhes.
+Este projeto está licenciado sob os termos da licença **GNU GPLv3**.
+Veja o arquivo [LICENSE](./LICENSE) para mais detalhes.

+GNU GENERAL PUBLIC LICENSE
+Version 3, 29 June 2007

+Copyright (C) 2025 Rafael Dolinski

+Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

+Preamble

+The GNU General Public License is a free, copyleft license for software and other kinds of works.

+[...
+O conteúdo é muito extenso para exibir todo aqui, mas você deve usar o texto completo oficial da licença ...]

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.